- Fantastic Team

 Mice faeces are between 1/8 – 1/4 of an inch long, smooth, elongated and with pointed ends.
 Mice produce anywhere between 50 and 70 pallets every day, so you will usually find them in groupings.
 The areas of your home, where you’re most likely to find droppings, are the attic, closets and areas near food, such as pantries and kitchen cabinets.
 However, you might also find mouse poop in crawl spaces and air vents.

-Rat feces Are between 5/8 inch long, curvy and as large as an olive.
+Rat faeces Are between 5/8 inch long, curvy and as large as an olive.
 Rats produce from 35 to 50 brown pallets a day and you are likely to find them in large groupings, as well.
 The places where rats poop include attics, where the droppings usually get stuck to the insulation, along garage walls, behind storage shelves and behind boxes.

 Mice and rats have some significant character differences when they’re not busy chewing on food.
 Surprisingly, mice are bolder and more curious than rats.
 They would usually explore new areas, where they’ve never been before.
 This is important, because it’s easier for them to walk into your carefully set-up trap.

-Rats on the other hand are very careful and definitely not explorative.
+Rats, on the other hand, are very careful and definitely not explorative.
 They tend to stick to routes they know are safe.
-When setting up a trap, you need to know these routes, otherwise the vermin will not go near it.
+When setting up a trap, you need to know these routes, otherwise, the vermin will not go near it.

 Af far as nesting goes, mice can easily inhabit all parts of your home even your attic, because they’re skillful jumpers and climbers.
 Brown rats, on the other hand, prefer the low level parts of your home such as basement and crawlspace.

 Both rodents breed throughout the entire year with slight differences in their breeding patterns.